Understanding the

 Always consult your family veterinarian in matters concerning the health of your animals.
 Any sign of pain in your animal should be immediately addressed with your veterinarian.

 At BrightHaven, we’ve been privileged to be present at the deaths of over more than 600 animals and we’ve learned so much about dying and living from these wonderful beings.
-We’d like to share what we know and understand about the animal dying experience:

 • Dying is a process as is death itself, each an organized series of events, an orderly progression, much like birth and designed by Mother Nature.